Kashaneh Tower: History

 The inscription on top of the entrance of the tower attributes the building to the year 700 of the lunar Hijri calendar.
 The local people however believe that the tower has been a Zoroastrian fire temple during Sassanian times.
 André Godard however, attributes the building to Ghazan khan, which is in agreement with the inscription on the building indicating its date of construction.
 Furthermore, André Godard claims that the structure was originally named Ghazaneh which was later corrupted into Kashaneh.
 The inscription on top of the building however, attributes it to Öljaitü.

 At times, it was used as a watchtower.
 However, the tower's shape suggests that it might have had uses in astronomy, as it resembles an observatory in many ways.
-Others have suggested other uses such as Adhan tower or mausoleum for the building, the latter reflected in the official name of the tower in its registration in the national heritage sites of Iran as the "mausoleum tower near the Jama mosque".

 The tower's roof had at one point collapsed but was later repaired.

 It was enlisted among the national heritage sites of Iran with the registration number 69 on 6 January 1932.